Skip to main content

 Kanabec County, MinnesotaEutrophic

 Ann Lake pulls a D on the LakeGrade rubric — phosphorus loading and limited clarity hold it below the Minnesota average.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake bottoms out at 17 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Ann Lake covers 653 acres alongside 11.4 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within Kanabec County's 7 graded lakes, Ann Lake ranks 5 — below the local median, though not at the bottom.